nvramamoorthy/Coursera-Shiny-Project/README.md

 # Coursera-Shiny-Project

-This Shiny App is a interactive map interface to findout the ethinicwisw countywise popultion density.
+This Shiny App is a interactive map interface to findout the ethinicwise countywise popultion density.

-The data for this project is counties.rds, a dataset of demographic data for each county in the United States, collected with the UScensus2010 R package
+The data for this project is counties.rds, a dataset of demographic data for each county in the United States, collected with the UScensus2010 data R package.

 This project is just a learning process and I tried to include images and other stuffs to the application.